 Our Master of Architecture program embodies a fresh approach to architecture, Southern California, and global urban conditions.
 Within an intimate and immersive program, our innovative coursework encourages students to engage in the architectural discourse of the city, making connections between their work, new technologies in both representation and realization, and built and natural environments.
 Our MArch students consistently win design awards from public agencies and private groups, including American Institute of Architects (AIA) Pasadena/Foothills, Los Angeles Business Council (LABC), Association for Women in Architecture + Design (AWA+D), and many others.

-Our Master of Interior Architecture program offers an education in critical spatial inquiry that elevates and reinvents the discipline of interior architecture by mining and imagining human conditions in our built environment.
+Our Master of Interior Design program offers an education in critical spatial inquiry that elevates and reinvents the discipline of interior architecture by mining and imagining human conditions in our built environment.
 In doing so, the program adds criticality to the profession, cultivating scholars, academics and critics, while generating emerging and alternative professions.
-Students who possess baccalaureate degrees in any discipline can enter the MIA three-year track, while students who possess baccalaureate degrees in interior architecture, interior design, environmental arts or architecture are eligible to enter the MIA two-year track.
+Students who possess baccalaureate degrees in any discipline can enter the MID three-year track, while students who possess baccalaureate degrees in interior architecture, interior design, environmental arts or architecture are eligible to enter the MID two-year track.

 Our 1-year post-professional Master of Science in Architecture program is offered for those students with a professional degree in architecture.
 The MSArch degree serves as an armature for independent research within the context of academic infrastructure.
 This degree is offered at both our Los Angeles and San Diego locations, with different featured topics available at each.